Connect with others who understand.

 Infertility in Women

-Infertility can be the first symptom people with nonclassic CAH notice.
-However, many women with the nonclassic form of CAH can get pregnant without any treatment, per the Fertility and Sterility article.
+However, many people with the nonclassic form of CAH can get pregnant without any treatment.
 Although getting pregnant may be more difficult for those with CAH, many have normal pregnancies.

 Infertility in Men